SethConnell/Udacity-Project/README.md

 ### Installing and Running Website

-A step by step series of examples that tell you have to get a development env running
+A step by step series of examples that tell you have to get a development env running:

 Download and install code onto your computer.